sarfraznawaz2005/querydumper/README.md

  - `enabled` : Enable or disable query dumper.
 By default it is disabled.
 If you are on local environment, you can also just add `QUERYDUMPER=true` to env file to enable it.
  - `querystring_name` : Whatever value for this config is set, you will be able to see all running quries by appending this value in your url as query string.
 Example: `http://www.yourapp.com/someurl?qqq`
+ - `format_sql` : If true, it will also format shown SQL queries.

 ## License ##